docker-library/docs/lightstreamer/content.md

 $ docker run --name ls-server -d -p 80:8080 my-lightstreamer
 ```

-To get more detailed information on how to configure the Lightstreamer server, please see the inline documentation in the `lighstreamer_conf.xml` and `lighstreamer_log_conf.xml` files you can find under the `conf` folder of the installation directory.
+To get more detailed information on how to configure the Lightstreamer server, please see the inline documentation in the `lightstreamer_conf.xml` and `lightstreamer_log_conf.xml` files you can find under the `conf` folder of the installation directory.

 ## Deployment of Adapter Sets